gingerbeardman/gingerbeardman.github.io/_posts/2020-05-01-the-beginning.md

 layout: post
 title: 'Daily Driver: The Beginning'
 tags: [dailydriver, gamedev, playdate]
+nouns: [Daily Driver, Playdate, SDK]
 ---

-After receiving access to the _Playdate SDK_ I took a while to read the docs, and play around with small code samples, eventually starting to create my own prototypes on **1st May 2020**.
-One prototype in particular was the genesis of the *Daily Driver* game.
+After receiving access to the Playdate SDK I took a while to read the docs, and play around with small code samples, eventually starting to create my own prototypes on 1st May 2020.
+One prototype in particular was the genesis of the  game.

 ![GIF](/images/posts/daily-driver-the-beginning.gif#playdate)